Readers are advised that the nature of the following content may be distressing.

 Emergency preparedness

-- identifying and prioritising at-risk species and developing detailed response plans
+- identifying and prioritising at-risk species and locations and developing preparedness and response plans

-- working with the Commonwealth, states and territories to prepare for a potential detection of the highly contagious disease for many months
+- working with the Commonwealth, states and territories over the past two years to prepare for a potential detection of the highly contagious disease

-- establishment of a wildlife-focused Expert Advisory Group to advise on threatened species on priorities for threatened species.
+- establishment of a wildlife-focused Victorian Agency Expert Advisory Group to advise on risks and priorities for wildlife, threatened species and culturally important species.

 Surveillance